 Simple Assault is defined as an unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, loss of consciousness or severe laceration.

-A hard copy of this report can also be obtained by contacting UNH Franklin Pierce Law Security Department at the Reception Desk on the First Floor of 2 White Street Building in Concord or by calling 603-988-2708 or 603-513-5277.
+A hard copy of this report can also be obtained by contacting Allison Jean at ajordan@unh.edu or by calling 603-862-3700.
 The official URL to access this report on line is: http://law.unh.edu/